-Poor outcome in pancreatic ductal adenocarcinoma (PDA) is associated partly with stromal hyaluronan (HA) accumulation, which may compromise chemotherapy access to tumors.
-In animal models, PEGPH20 degrades HA in tumors.
-Interim data from a phase 2 study showed that PEGPH20 plus chemotherapy improved efficacy over chemotherapy alone in tumors retrospectively identified to accumulate HA (“HA-High”).
-The objectives of this phase 3 study are to compare efficacy and safety of standard-dose nab-paclitaxel (NAB) and gemcitabine (GEM) combined with either PEGPH20 or placebo in patients with HA-High, previously untreated, Stage IV PDA.
+Poor outcome in PDA is associated with stromal hyaluronan (HA) accumulation, which may compromise treatment access.
+In animal models, PEGPH20 degrades tumor HA.
+Key data from a Phase 2 study showed that PEGPH20 plus chemotherapy improved efficacy over chemotherapy alone in tumors retrospectively identified to accumulate HA (“HA-High”).
+The objectives of this Phase 3 study are to compare efficacy and safety of standard-dose nab-paclitaxel (NAB) and gemcitabine (GEM) combined with PEGPH20 or placebo in patients with HA-High, previously untreated, Stage IV PDA.
 Primary endpoints are progression-free survival (PFS) and overall survival (OS).
 Secondary endpoints are objective response rate, duration of response, and safety.

-420 patients ≥18 years with untreated HA-High metastatic PDA, ECOG PS 0-1 will be randomized (stratified by geographic region: North America/Europe/Other) 2:1 to NAB 125 mg/m2 + GEM 1000 mg/m2 + PEGPH20 3.0 µg/kg or to placebo.
-Patients with HA-High tumors will be prospectively identified by a companion diagnostic test and scoring algorithm (Ventana Medical Systems, Inc.), which defines HA-High staining in the extracellular matrix as ≥50% of the tumor surface.
-Treatment will be provided in 4-week cycles (Wk 1-3, Wk 4 rest) until disease progression, unacceptable toxicity, death, or consent withdrawal.
-PEGPH20 or placebo will be given twice weekly (Cycle 1) then weekly (Cycles 2+), NAB + GEM once weekly for all cycles.
-Dexamethasone will be given before and after PEGPH20 to reduce treatment-related musculoskeletal symptoms and enoxaparin will be given to minimize thromboembolic events.
-Tumor response will be assessed by an independent central reader by RECIST v1.1.
+420 patients ≥18 years with untreated HA-High metastatic PDA, ECOG PS 0-1 are randomized (stratified by North America/Europe/Other) 2:1 to NAB 125 mg/m2 + GEM 1000 mg/m2 + PEGPH20 3.0 μg/kg or to NAB + GEM + placebo, respectively.
+Patients with HA-High tumors are prospectively identified by the co-developed VENTANA HA RxDx Assay, which identifies HA in the extracellular matrix.
+HA-High status (indicating patients who may achieve clinical benefit) was determined by Halozyme to be ≥ 50% HA staining based on clinical outcome data from a Phase 2 study.
+Treatment is provided in 4-week cycles (Wk 1-3, Wk 4 rest) until disease progression, unacceptable toxicity, death, or consent withdrawal.
+PEGPH20 or placebo is given twice weekly (Cycle 1) then weekly (Cycles 2+), NAB + GEM once weekly for all cycles.
+Dexamethasone is given before and after PEGPH20 to reduce treatment-related musculoskeletal symptoms and enoxaparin is given to minimize thromboembolic events.
+Tumor response will be assessed by an independent central imaging vendor using RECIST v1.1.
 Adverse events will be graded per NCI CTCAE v4.03.
-An independent Data Monitoring Committee will evaluate safety and interim data for PFS and OS analyzed by an independent statistical analysis center.
+An independent Data Monitoring Committee will evaluate safety and efficacy (PFS and OS) data.
+Trial initiated Q12016 (EudraCT 2015-004068-13; NCT02715804).

 Clinical trial identification